mfoc/TweakFox/HowToCreateFirefoxAddonCollectionPack/README.md

 2) Download your favourite addons and place them (a set of .xpi files) in the above folder.

 3) Optionally, configure each individual addon according to your preferences.
-   The step are detailed in the next section.
+   The steps are detailed in the next section.

 4) Copy the file "install.rdf" in to the "FirefoxKeyAddons" folder.